bpbond/R-data-workshop/R-data-workshop.md

 Window functions
 ========================================================

-*Window functions* take `n` values and return `n` values.
-This can be useful for computing lags, ranks, etc. For example, the popularity of "Mary":
+`dplyr` *window functions* take `n` values and return `n` values.
+This is useful for computing lags, ranks, etc. For example, the popularity of "Mary":

 ```r